LambertLeong/LambertLeong.github.io/work/eyegenix.md

 **Biocompatibility Testing**

 I was originally hired to performe cell and tissue culture task.
+Test were performed in a bio-safety level 2 rated lab using imortalized human and primary rabbit cornea epithelial cells.
 Two biocompatibility assays were develped to assess how BECs will perform in-vivo.

-Test were performed in a bio-safety level 2 rated lab using imortalized human and primary rabbit cornea cells.
+The first test was called a direct contact assay which tested the accute bio-compatibility of our BEC.
+Cells were placed on the BEC and left to grow for a seven days.
+After 7 days, the living cells were quantified using spectoscopy and MTT.
+The second assay was the cell migration assay which evaluated how well BEC materials promote cell migration to cover the material.
+An area in the middle of the test BEC was occluded and cells were places on the covered portion of the bec.
+Image analysis with the NIH's imageJ was used to quantify migration rates over the BEC surface.
+Images were taken under a microscope at periodic time points.

+While working in tissues culture, I was able to practice and improve my wet lab skills.
+Contamination is always a conern when performing tissue culture and I was able to perfect my sterile technique.
+I also learned to maintain a proper inventory as well as a clean and sterile work space.